julesjazz/grapefruitlab/content/print/pity-fear.md

 Oh sure, I’ve seen that.
 It’s in the program.
 I think it’s on the website too?
 Basically all the marketing.
 We’ve all seen it.

 **Mia:**
 What?!
 Wait, really?
 You’ve all seen it?
-Yeah, there she is, just naked.
+Can I… Yeah, there she is, just naked.

 Erin thinks she looks like me.
 That’s funny, right?
 Erin’s my partner.
 One of my partners.
-That was before I cut my hair. *The naked truth*, I guess.
-That’s a phrase.
+That was before I cut my hair. *The naked truth*, that’s a phrase.
 Oh, shit!
 That’s private!
 You don’t need to see me like that.
 Gross.
 It’s not that kind of a show.

 **Josie:**
 Maybe Erin just thinks you’re angry all the time?